TIME STAMP – A Computer TIMING pROGRAM

 The file can be saved using a file (job) name in any folder you wish.
 When you’re finished with the job, you can print out the entire page showing all of this information.

 If you’re a mystery-suspense novel fan, be sure to stop by this site.
 I’ll be posting excerpts from some of my books.
-I hope to publish my first novel, Road Rage Dolls: Someone is Murdering Road Rage Drivers in January or February of 2018.
+I hope to publish my first novel, Road Rage Dolls: Someone is Murdering Road Rage Drivers in 2021.

 My second novel to be published in 2018 is titled Susan’s Stalkers – Double The Fear.